Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Theoretical background and methodology

 The model angular power spectrum is given by

-where $C_\ell^{tens,r=1}$ is theoretical power spectrum of primordial GWs with $r=1$ and spectral index $n_t=0$.
-We define a fiducial model $C_{fl} = C_\ell$ by setting $r=3\times 10^{-3}$ same as our input value of $r$ for the simulated observations.
-We consider the covariance matrix to be effectively model independent, as it exhibits no significant variation for changes in $r$ around the fiducial value, and the primordial tensor component contributes negligibly to the uncertainty in the likelihood analysis compared to other components, as shown in Fig.~\ref{fig:sigma_r}.
+where $C_\ell^{tens,r=1}$ is the theoretical power spectrum of primordial GWs with $r=1$ and spectral index $n_t=0$.
+We define a fiducial model $C_{fl} = C_\ell$ by setting $r=3\times 10^{-3}$, which is the same as our input value of $r$ for the simulated observations.
+We considered the covariance matrix to be effectively model independent, as it exhibits no significant variation for changes in $r$ around the fiducial value, and the primordial tensor component contributes negligibly to the uncertainty in the likelihood analysis compared to other components, as shown in Fig.~\ref{fig:sigma_r}.